chalk/chalk/readme.md

 `chalkStderr` contains a separate instance configured with color support detected for `stderr` stream instead of `stdout`.
 Override rules from `supportsColor` apply to this too. `supportsColorStderr` is exposed for convenience.

-### modifiers, foregroundColors, backgroundColors and colors
+### modifiers, foregroundColors, backgroundColors, and colors

 All supported style strings are exposed for convenience. `colors` is the combination of `foregroundColors` and `backgroundColors`.